 Married at First Sight fans have aired their grievances about the show’s alleged “scripted” storylines for years, taking to social media to vent about the couples selected for the social experiment, the interactions between the experts and more.

 “The #MAFS seasons have become progressively worse, the formula has changed into pure so-called reality TV scripted drama, it’s no longer about couples finding love.
 I doubt we’ll ever see another Armani and Woody love story again,” one frustrated Twitter user wrote, another adding, “I love MAFS but this series seems a bit too scripted.”

-Multiple social media users on Instagram did not hold back about the quality of the show after season 16 – which takes place in Nashville – premiered in January 2023.
+Multiple social media users on Instagram did not hold back about the quality of the show after season 16 – which took place in Nashville and premiered in January 2023.
 “This show has moved from honestly caring about wanting people to find love to a show that seems to only care about ratings, train wrecks and shameless advertising of products and companies,” one person wrote, while another echoed similar sentiments, adding, “First season I can’t get into seems like it’s just for drama TV now with the people being picked not ready for marriage.”

 Former ‘MAFS’ Cast Member Hinted at Scripted Show

 Lindsey – whose roller coaster relationship with Mark was documented during season 14 in Boston – posted an Instagram video ahead of the season 16 premiere insinuating that many of the cast members questioned why certain people were paired together.

 “When the new MAFS season starts and you’re trying to figure out how they made the matches,” read text over a clip of the former Lifetime personality looking deep in thought, while the caption read: “I mean we’ve all got our theories.
 How?
 Why?
 Huh?
 Who?
 With what?
 Even going through the process we asked ourselves that daily.
 That was part of the fun part.
 One thing is for certain it will be entertaining.
 Good luck Nashville, may the odds be in your favor.”